vxrbjnmgtqpz/v0EtNXHdB94LSfy3xmP5ZrAjxF7WgQKcv1uYnVqpoUJeR36lGzCAMb2DshkTiwO8n/JSONADAT_Framework/Initialization.md

 - **Extensible**: Easy to add new fields and message types
 - **Efficient**: Optimized for UDP transmission

-## 🔗 Integration with MIDIp2p
+## 🔗 Integration with JAMNet

-The JSONADAT framework is designed to work alongside the existing JSONMIDI framework:
+The JSONADAT framework is designed to work alongside the JSONMIDI framework as part of the complete JAMNet multimedia ecosystem:

 ### Shared Components